helpimnotdmv/Marzenapedia/articles/forces-armes-marzenires.md

 ### Intelligence: Naval Intelligence Cells

 Naval intelligence is organised through standing Cellules de Renseignement Naval (CRN), embedded in each fleet command headquarters.
-CRN personnel above a defined grade operate under the DRM dual-command arrangement.
-The intelligence gathering ships' crews constitute a distinct element — the **Groupe de Collecte Maritime (GCM)** — which operates in close alignment with DRM and the standalone signals intelligence agency.
-GCM personnel are formally on the navy's order of battle but are effectively directed by DRM for all operational tasking.
+CRN personnel above a defined grade operate under the DRET dual-command arrangement.
+The intelligence gathering ships' crews constitute a distinct element — the **Groupe de Collecte Maritime (GCM)** — which operates in close alignment with DRET and the standalone signals intelligence agency.
+GCM personnel are formally on the navy's order of battle but are effectively directed by DRET for all operational tasking.
 Designated cells: **CRN-A** (COMAT-A), **CRN-MD** (COMAT-MD), **CRN-SM** (submarine service intelligence support).

 ---